 Financial Assistant Salary

-The average wage for a Financial Assistant is $15.53 per hour.
-Pay for this job rises steadily for more experienced workers, but goes down noticeably for employees with more than 20 years' experience.
+The average wage for a Financial Assistant is $15.42 per hour.
+For the first five to ten years in this position, wages increase sharply, but any additional experience does not have a big effect on pay.
 A skill in Accounts Payable is associated with high pay for this job.
 Most people with this job move on to other positions after 20 years in this career.

 |Total Pay (|